Skip to content

 • fd - connect file descriptor to another file descriptor specified by -i -o or -e option

-• [0] - if -Ipipe will store the file descriptor connected to stdin of the program, otherwise empty.
+• <stdin> - If -Ipipe the file descriptor connected to stdin of the program, otherwise empty.

-• [1] - if -Opipe will store the file descriptor connected to stdout of the program, otherwise empty.
+• <stdout> - If -Opipe the file descriptor connected to stdout of the program, otherwise empty.

-• [2] - if -Epipe will store the file descriptor connected to stderr of the program, otherwise empty.
+• <stderr> - If -Epipe the file descriptor connected to stderr of the program, otherwise empty.

-You should use getters L_proc_get_* to extract the data from proc array elements.
+You should use getters L_proc_get_* to extract the data from proc variable.
+The proc variable is not an array, so it can be used in an array to run many processes.

 Example